RachelSwift/deploying-to-AWS/README.md

 # deploying-to-AWS
 This repo follows a series of different tutorials for producing AWS services in IaC.
-In some cases i aim to build upon the default configuration.
+In some cases I aim to build upon the default configuration.

 ---